What are the most common problems for which people seek help?

 be the result of both biological and psychological causes.

-Selecting a psychologist is similar to selecting any other professional.
-You should assess the psychologist's credentials, including both training and experience.
-Ask questions about the services that
+While selecting a psychologist is similar to selecting any other professional, the relationship you will have with the psychologist is very personal.
+I advise you to check the psychologist's credentials, including both training and experience.
+Make sure to talk to the psychologist directly before making an appointment.
+Ask questions about the services that will be provided,

 Who can I contact to check on a therapist's reputation?